 We know that the CLA is a front-wheel drive vehicle, related to the A-class which is now essentially MB’s offering in the Golf/Focus/Astra sector.
 The C-class is a monument in the automotive firmament, with roots going back to the rear-wheel drive 190E of the ’80s.
 That car was the first sign that Mercedes was interested in capitalising on its prestige by bringing their quality down to a smaller class of car than they had been offering up to that point.
 Continue reading “What’s the Difference Between a Mercedes CLA and a Mercedes C-class?”

 “Vive La Difference!”
-Archie Vicar compares some new products in the family sector, the Simca 1307, the Chrysler 150 and the Talbot 1510.
+Archie Vicar compares two new products battling it out in the family sector – France’s Simca 1307, and Britain’s Chrysler Alpine.

 Auto & Design is not quite a book, but it is printed matter and it’s not an advertisement**.